nicholaswmin/fsm/README.md

 [^2]: FSMs are rare and perfect candidates for *inheritance* since an object
       `is-an FSM`.

-      Javascript doesn't support *multiple inheritance* so expecting to inherit from this package an `FSM` would exclude inheriting other desired behaviours.
+      Javascript doesn't support *multiple inheritance* so inheriting an `FSM` would exclude inheriting other desired behaviours.

       *Composition* namespaces the API of the composited behaviour which doesn't feel idiomatic when it comes to FSMs.